San Fran Tourists Are Frightened by the Progressive Quality of Life

 In New York City, we are beginning to see the damage in the filth and homelessness in train stations, depots and on the streets.

 Progressives are taking over and destroying California.
-They believe in sanctuaries for illegal aliens, homeless, and addicts.
+They believe in sanctuaries for illegal aliens, the homeless, and addicts.
 They even set up places for addicts to shoot up although the addicts seem happy to do it in the streets.
 It’s getting dirtier and scarier so that even tourists have noticed.

 San Francisco has a “worsening underbelly”, SFGate reports, and it’s encouraged the President of S.F.
 Travel, the city’s visitor’s bureau, to start letting people know what is actually going on.